Advantage Iowa Award

 - Nonresidents—$2,000 to $8,000

-- Amount may increase based on demonstrated financial need and the completion of financial aid documents by May 1st.
-Aid documents include Free Application for Federal Student Aid (FAFSA), Iowa Verification Form and signed and dated copies of parent and student tax returns for the prior year.
+- Amount may increase based on demonstrated financial need and the completion of the Free Application for Federal Student Aid (FAFSA) by March 1st.

 Contact: Office of Admissions